abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 ---
-title: "How a Module should look like"
+title: "How a Module Should Look like"
 date: 2026-04-14
 ---